apache/samza/docs/learn/documentation/versioned/connectors/kafka.md

 {% endhighlight %}

-- Lines 1-3 create a KafkaSystemDescriptor defining the coordinates of our Kafka cluster
+-Lines 1-3 create a KafkaSystemDescriptor defining the coordinates of our Kafka cluster

-- Lines 4-6 defines a KafkaInputDescriptor for our input topic - `page-views`
+-Lines 4-6 define a KafkaInputDescriptor for our input topic - `page-views`

-- Lines 7-9 defines a KafkaOutputDescriptor for our output topic - `filtered-page-views`
+-Lines 7-9 define a KafkaOutputDescriptor for our output topic - `filtered-page-views`

-- Line 9 creates a MessageStream for the input topic so that you can chain operations on it later
+-Line 9 creates a MessageStream for the input topic so that you can chain operations on it later

-- Line 10 creates an OuputStream for the output topic
+-Line 10 creates an OuputStream for the output topic

-- Lines 11-13 define a simple pipeline that reads from the input stream and writes filtered results to the output stream
+-Lines 11\-13 define a simple pipeline that reads from the input stream and writes filtered results to the output stream